merryman

-In her first year in Blacksburg, the Hokies won 19 games, including defeating previously undefeated and thirteenth-ranked Georgia Tech.
-The Hokies earned the eight seed at the conference tournament in Greensboro and the season concluded with an appearance in the WBIT.
+In Hoover’s first season with the Hokies, Virginia Tech won 19 games, highlighted by a victory over previously unbeaten and 13th-ranked Georgia Tech.
+The Hokies earned the No. 8 seed in the ACC Tournament in Greensboro and concluded the season with an appearance in the WBIT.

 In the post, senior forward Rose Micheaux produced the best season of her career highlighted by recording just the second triple-double in program history with a 19-point, 14-rebound and 10-assist performance against Elon.
-Micheaux started every game she played in 2024-25 and saw her scoring average soar from 4.1 the year prior to 12.2 points per game her senior season.
-Micheaux led the Hokies in rebounds at 7.4 and had the third-best shooting percentage in the conference at better than 58%.
+Micheaux started every game she played during the 2024-25 season and increased her scoring average from 4.1 points per game the previous year to 12.2 points per contest as a senior.
+She led the Hokies with 7.4 rebounds per game and ranked third in the ACC in field goal percentage at better than 58 percent.

 Under her leadership, the Demon Deacons had back-to-back All-ACC First Team selections in Ivana Raca in 2021 and Jewel Spear in 2022.
 Moreover, Wake Forest produced two WNBA Draft picks under Hoover, including recent selection, Raca, who was taken by the Los Angeles Sparks in 2021.
 While at Wake Forest, Hoover also developed five 1,000-point scorers.